 Social Studies must assist each individual student to develop skills required and expected as a part of today's society.
 To achieve these skills, Catholic schools must emphasize the dignity, respect and sacredness of each human being.
 The survival of the human race is dependent upon the relationship of the individual with his/her local environment and world community.
 The ultimate goal of social studies education is the development of competent Christian young men and women who will contribute their knowledge, skills, morals, and attitudes to a challenging society and that they will seriously and confidently accept responsible citizenship in the world community.

-Jamie Jennings, Department Chairperson - America in the World I, World History - Honors, AP United States History, Civics
+Jamie Jennings - Department Chairperson - America in the World I - Honors, AP United States History, Civics - Honors

 World History - Standard and Honors, 9th grade